PurpJell/PurpJeopardy/README.md

     npm run build
     ```

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under a Custom License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements